-The C-Cast baffle is made of an aluminosilicate fibre material that is compressed with a binder to form a rigid board.
-C-Cast can withstand temperatures above 1093 °c.
-It is not considered hazardous waste.
-Disposal at a landfill is recommended.
+The baffle is made of vermiculite compressed with a binder to form a rigid board.
+Vermiculite can withstand temperatures above 2,000°F. It is not considered hazardous waste.
+Disposal at a waste management center is recommended.

 Firebrick is mainly composed of silicon dioxide, also known as silica, an earth derived product.
 It is most commonly found in nature in the form of sand and clay.
 Disposal at a landfill is recommended.